ninasultana/Travel-The-World/README.md

 # YouTube-Channel
-This is a Youtube channel where you get lot of travel videos, information, guild etc.
+This is a Youtube channel where you get lot of videos, information, guild etc.